malinkie/node-timers/readme.md

 var timer = require('node-timers/timer'); //or
 var countdown = require('node-timers/countdown');

-var timer = node-timers.simple(); // timer or countdown can be created from here too...
+var myTimer = node-timers.simple(); // timer or countdown can be created from here too...

 // passing an options object with the pollInterval will generate a 'poll' event ever X milliseconds
 // passing no such pollInterval value will create a timer that can be controlled (start, stop, reset) but will